-**Please only visit if absolutely necessary**
+**Please only visit the Library if absolutely necessary**

-Face coverings and pre-booking required in all Library spaces.
+Face coverings and pre-booking required for all Library spaces.
 Booking confirmation emails must be presented to security to gain access to campus and to Library stewards to gain access to Library spaces.
 Strict adherence to social distancing guidelines is essential.

 Book a seat or a 'Click and Collect or Book return' slot

 Place your 'Click and Collect' requests ahead of time

 Make sure you have funds in your T-Card and Datapac Printing accounts